Courtney Stodden Releases Single ‘For You’ From New EP ‘Off The Record’

 People magazine reported that Doug and Courtney officially called it quits months after Stodden suffered a miscarriage in 2016.
 According to Stodden, the miscarriage had “deeply” affected their marriage.

-Back in January, Stodden posted a series of photos and videos to her Instagram, begging for Hutchison to take her back.
+Back in January, Stodden posted a series of photos and videos to her Instagram begging for Hutchison to take her back.

 “I need this man back in my life.
 I need him to come help me.
 I need him to want our marriage to work.
 He’s been my only solid rock.
 Doug, if you read this — this is a public cry for your undying love.”